taylorhxu/taylorhxu.github.io/README.md

 This is my personal site, including all my posts on [Medium.com](https://medium.com/@taylorhxu) and other relevant works.

 # About me
-I am a biomedical engineer, technologist, photography enthusiast, minimalist, music festival goer, coffee addict and former London 2012 cast.
+I am a biomedical engineering student, technologist, photography enthusiast, minimalist, music festival goer, coffee addict and former London 2012 cast.

 # Post categories